diem/diem/config/README.md

 - Add the ability to turn off services that are optional (e.g., debug interface, AC gRPC)
-- Eliminate ConsensusPeersConfig from ConsensusConfig and make it top level.
-- Is the execution gRPC interface being deprecated?
-Cleanup configs.
-- LoggerConfig should allow specifying the severity.
-- Eliminate generate-keypair
 - Generating public networks is broken
 - Make SafetyRule use on disk by default and remove from config generator